Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: Combined sensitivity to pre-SN neutrinos

 For any pre-SN neutrino model, the neutrino fluxes in both detectors should be the same, and thus there are correlations between numbers of signals in KamLAND and SK.
-However, we note again that the test statistic $\mathcal{L}$ merely reflects the level of agreement between data and the background-only hypothesis.
-Either or not the data is consistent with a pre-SN neutrino model is not tested.
-Therefore, $S_{\mathrm{SK}}$ and $S_{\mathrm{KL}}$ are treated as two independent parameters, and the degree of freedom is considered as two.
+However, we note that the test statistic $\mathcal{L}_{\mathrm{combine}}$ merely reflects the level of agreement between data and the background-only hypothesis.
+Whether the data is consistent with a pre-SN neutrino model is not tested.
+Therefore, the parameters of signal in SK and KamLAND ($S_{\mathrm{SK}}$ and $S_{\mathrm{KL}}$) are treated as two independent parameters, and the degrees of freedom is considered as two.

 Likewise, reactor neutrino background in the two detectors is correlated.
 This correlation does not affect the statistical test, because the expected number of background $B$ is estimated from the data taken in the background time window and normalized to the analysis time window, based on the assumption that the background rate is consistent with the background data taken before.
 However, such an assumption may not hold, since the reactor $\bar{\nu}_e$ background can change significantly within a week if nuclear reactors are turned on or off.
 An unexpected increase of reactor $\bar{\nu}_e$ flux, for example, when several nearby reactors are turned on, may cause an excess of $\bar{\nu}_e$ events in the detectors.
-Although the background rate in the high reactor activity scenario is far below the alert criteria, a higher baseline can increase the risk of sending a false alarm.
+Although the background rate is still far below the alert criteria even in an extreme case we can imagine, i.e. the high reactor activity scenario, a higher baseline can increase the risk of sending a false alarm.
 The reactor neutrino background is irreducible, as it consists of true $\bar{\nu}_e$ events and its energy range overlaps that of the signal.
 Concerning this issue, we perform frequent background measurements in both detectors.

-In the combined statistical test, the extremeness of an observation is quantified by calculating the ratio of maximum likelihoods with and without imposing background-only scenario ($S=0$):

-The background uncertainties are small compared to the Poissonian fluctuations of the observations, and thus are neglected to reduce computation time.
-The more the observation disagrees with the background-only hypothesis, the larger $\Lambda$ is.
-Based on likelihood ratio ordering, the $p$-value of the combined search is determined by calculating the probability to find a signal that yields a $\Lambda$ no smaller than the observed one, $\Lambda_{obs}$.
-The corresponding significance is calculated by Equation~\ref{eq:zscore}.